ProCST: Boosting Semantic Segmentation Using Progressive Cyclic Style-Transfer: Method

 where $H_S, W_S$ are the height and width of source domain images, $K$ is the number of class categories and $N_S$ is the number of data points in the source dataset.
-In addition, let $\mathbb{T}$ be the target domain, and $\mathcal{T}$ be the target dataset with images ${t}^{(l)}$,
+Also, let $\mathbb{T}$ be the target domain, and $\mathcal{T}$ the target dataset with images ${t}^{(l)}$,

-where $H_T, W_T$ are the height and width of target domain images, and $N_T$ is the number of data points in the source dataset..
+where $H_T, W_T$ are the height and width of target domain images, and $N_T$ is the number of data points in the target dataset.
 Notice that the target domain annotations are not available, and we assume that source and target datasets share the same class categories, $c=1,..,K$.
 Denote $N$ the number of scales in the multiscale model of size $N$, and denote by $0<r<1$ the scale factor between two adjacent scales.
-Then, at scale $n$, the dimensions are $(H_n,W_n)= (r^{N-n} H_N, r^{N-n} W_N)$, where $H_n$ and $W_n$ are the height and width of the images at scale $n$.
+Then, at scale $n=1,..,N$, the dimensions are $(H_n,W_n)= (r^{N-n} H_N, r^{N-n} W_N)$, where $H_n$ and $W_n$ are the height and width of the images at scale $n$.